orsonteodoro/gcf2/README.md

 main "${1}"
 ```

+After running the script, the `--resume` arg can be used in subsequent calls
+to `emerge`.

 ### Checking for early CFI violations and missing symbols

 This does a simple --help and --version check.
 Add any potentially dangerous